-Claims management companies (CMCs) handle a range of claims, including personal injury, financial services and employment matters.
-Find out what to expect if you decide to use one or what your other options are.
+Claims management companies (CMCs) handle a range of claims for compensation or other benefits.
+Find out what to expect if you decide to use one and what your other options are.

 - personal injury

 You don’t need to use a CMC to make a claim, it is free and simple to do it yourself.
 It's important to remember that CMCs will charge you a fee for their services.